 This is more of a general guideline for designing any space, but when mixing styles it’s especially important.
 Visually, our eyes crave balance and symmetry.
 You can do this in a room by:

-In cutertudor‘s small living space, varying heights create a visually interesting scene.
+In a small living space, varying heights create a visually interesting scene.
 An array of evenly spaced elements on a console table along with thoughtfully placed wall hangings and floor décor create balance without overwhelming the room.
-And the sleek, contemporary Jocelyn Armless Sofa serves as a staple piece that fits right in.

 A great way to bridge the gap between opposing styles is to stick with a few consistent colors throughout the room.
 Repeating the same 2-4 accent colors will add cohesion.